lanmaster53/lanmaster53-src/content/pages/training.md

 Above all, training gives me an opportunity to share my passion for application security with individuals who make a real difference in the state of security for the applications that impact our daily lives.
 From banks, to social media, to government agencies, the opportunity to support those on the front line of application security is a privilege I don't take for granted.

 ...but don't take my word for it.
-Scroll down to see testimonials from previous students.
+Read the [testimonials](/testimonials/) from previous students.

 ## Upcoming Classes